phiphiphi31/SBT/README.md

-# SuperSBT: Faster and Stronger Single Branch Transformer Tracking
+# SBT: Single Branch Transformer Tracking

 ### This the modified version of our work "Correlation-Aware Deep Tracking".
 You can find it in https://arxiv.org/abs/2203.01666